nebulasio/nebPay.js/doc/NebPay_Introduction.md

 		showQRCode: false,      //Whether to display QR code information
 		container: undefined    //Specifies the canvas container that displays the QR code.
 	},

 	// callback is the server address that records tx results (the results is uploaded by wallet App)
-	// we provided tx results query server for testnet and mainnet,
+	// we provided tx results query server for testnet and mainnet, and there is a limits to the query frequency.(should less than 6 times per minute)
 	//callback: NebPay.config.mainnetUrl,     //tx result query server for mainnet
 	callback: NebPay.config.testnetUrl, //tx result query server for testnet